benlumia007/backdrop-proxies/readme.md

 # Backdrop\Proxies
-Backdrop Proxies is a stic class for the application instance
+Backdrop Proxies is a static class for the application instance

 ## Requirements
 * ClassicPress 1.0.0 or higher